JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 If you are using microsoft authenticator, make sure to have cloud backup enabled for your company stuff.

-When adding a new account on the phone, make sure to hit **restore from backup** instead of just login.
+When adding a new account on the phone, make sure to hit **restore from backup** (the last option below) instead of just sign in with MCSFT.

 {{< callout type="warning" >}}
 Make sure to have **proper backup codes stored** to enter your critical applications: gmail/microsoft/2fas/....